Holborn

 Bristol House, WC1B Residential block (Holborn)

-Broad Court, WC2E Broad Court is an alleyway parallel with Long Acre (Westminster)
+Broad Court, WC2E Broad Court is an alleyway parallel with Long Acre (Covent Garden)

-Bruce House, WC2B Bruce House is sited on Kemble Street (Westminster)
+Bruce House, WC2B Bruce House is sited on Kemble Street (Covent Garden)

 Bucknall Street, WC2H Bucknall Street is one of the streets of London in the WC2H postal area (St Giles)